 2022 California Livestock Methane Measurement, Mitigation and Thriving Environments Research Program (CLIM3ATE-RP)

-The California Livestock Methane Measurement, Mitigation and Thriving Environments Research Program (CLIM3ATE-RP) hosted by the CDFA’s Office of Environmental Farming and Innovation (OEFI) hosted by the CDFA's Office of Environmental Farming and Innovation (OEFI) will award competitive grants to California-based eligible entities for research projects aligned with California's efforts to successfully implement climate-smart agriculture, with a direct focus on nutrient management and methane reduction from dairy and livestock operations.
+The California Livestock Methane Measurement, Mitigation and Thriving Environments Research Program (CLIM3ATE-RP) hosted by the CDFA’s Office of Environmental Farming and Innovation (OEFI) hosted by the CDFA's Office of Environmental Farming and Innovation (OEFI) was established to provide funds allocated from the Budget Act of 2021 (SB 170, Chapter 240) to provide grant funding for research projects in three areas:

 1) Verification of Methane Reduction Strategies.